hjake123/reactive/README.md

 	#Whether to register the /reactive command on startup.
 [Default: true]
 	registerCommand = true
 (If true, when the server launches, you will have access to the /reactive command.
 Only people with at least level 2 permissions may use the command.
 It allows operators to generate Warp Bottles to any position, list and reload the world's reactions, and manually edit the Power content of a Crucible.
 Could be useful when working with custom Powers.)

+	#This enables the GUI for Litmus Paper.
+Disabling it restores the original chat-based reporting.
+[Default: true]
+	litmusScreen = true
+(Since 9.14.0, Litmus Paper shows a GUI with its readout instead of just printing the lines into the chat.
+If you dislike this change, it can be reverted here.)

 ```
 ### SERVER CONFIG
 ```